vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 - **ANYCAST is a NEW feature of IPv6**
 - ANYCAST is ‘one-to-one-of-many’
 - Multiple ROUTERS are configured with the SAME IPv6 ADDRESS
-    - They use a ROUTING PROTOCOL to advertise the address
+    - They use a Định tuyến Giao thức to advertise the address
-    - When HOSTS sends PACKETS to that DESTINATION ADDRESS, ROUTERS will forward it to the NEAREST ROUTER configured with THAT IP ADDRESS (based on ROUTING METRIC)
+    - When HOSTS sends PACKETS to that DESTINATION ADDRESS, ROUTERS will forward it to the NEAREST Router configured with THAT Địa chỉ IP (based on Định tuyến Metric)
 - There is NO SPECIFIC ADDRESS range for ANYCAST ADDRESSES.
-    - Use a regular UNICAST (Global Unicast, Unique Local) and specify THAT as an ANYCAST ADDRESS
+    - Use a regular Unicast (Global Unicast, Unique Local) and specify THAT as an ANYCAST ADDRESS
     - `R1(config-if)# ipv6 address 2000:db8:1:1::99/128 anycast`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/71729af9-6c02-49bd-b290-af7f5009bd6e)